Navoiy: Economy

 Navoiy Region has large stocks of natural gas and deposits of precious metals, as well as large stocks of raw materials for production of construction materials.
 Among enterprises there are Navoi and Zarafshan Gold Mining and Metallurgical Complexes, which extract one of the purest golds in the world.
 The enterprise NavoiyAzot is the largest producer of mineral fertilizers in the country.

 Navoiy Free Industrial Economic Zone (FIEZ)

-The Navoi Free Industrial Economic Zone (FIEZ) with special conditions for foreign investments was created in Navoi Region of Uzbekistan, nearby Navoi International Airport.
+The Navoi Free Industrial Economic Zone (FIEZ) with special conditions for foreign investments was created in Navoi Region of Uzbekistan, nearby Navoiy International Airport.
 It is due to operate for 30 years.

 Businesses in FIEZ enjoy favourable customs, currency and tax regulations and simplified procedures for entry, stay and obtaining of work permit for non-resident citizens.
 They are exempt from taxes for a period depending on the amount of direct investments: